devphoenix092/pokedexcli/README.md

 ### This is Golang project for pokedexcli on BootDev platform.

-1. First task - Hello World !
+1. task1 - Hello World !
+1. task2 - Help/Exit command